Brain injury compensation claims

 Brain damage and brain injury compensation

-From an injury perspective, the common causes relate to tissue damage from forces or impacts on the head; such as the head being struck with an object, or the head striking an object, to swelling inside the skull that puts dangerous amounts of pressure on the brain itself.
-Any of these are common from injuries to the head.
+From an injury perspective, the common causes relate to tissue damage from forces or impacts to the head; such as the head being struck with an object, or the head striking an object, to swelling inside the skull that puts dangerous amounts of pressure on the brain itself.
+Any of these can be common from injuries to the head.

 Quality of life is a rather obvious one.
-If a victim is left with symptoms that reduce their ability to move around, communicate, participate in hobbies, socialising, etc, we will look to compensate them for this.
-We can never turn back the clock and make everything OK again; but we can award our client with financial compensation to reflect the severity of the suffering they have to endure.
+If a victim is left with symptoms that reduce their ability to move around, communicate, participate in hobbies, socialising, etc. then we will look to compensate them for this.
+We can never turn back the clock and make everything OK again, but we can obtain oufinancial compensation to reflect the severity of the suffering endured.

-In a worst case scenario, if a victim can never work again, they are entitled to future lost earnings that can be estimated based on pre-accident employment and employability.
-In theory our client could be paid up until the age of retirement, including a pension, for all earnings that they would have gained had they have never received the brain injury in the first place.
+In a worst case scenario, if a victim can never work again, they can be entitled to future lost earnings that can be estimated based on pre-accident employment.
+In theory, our client could be paid up until the age of retirement, including a pension, for all earnings that they would have gained had they have never suffered the brain injury in the first place.

-If any form of care and assistance is needed, a claim can be made for this that can be paid to the carers, or for getting professional help if it is needed.
-This can be broken down in to anything such as help with cleaning, cooking, washing, dressing, shopping; the whole lot.
-However a brain injury victim's independence is affected is what we will look at to make sure that the long term needs are taken care of.
+If any form of care and assistance is required, a claim can be made for this that can be paid to the carers, or for getting professional help if it s needed.
+This can be broken down into things such as help with cleaning, cooking, washing, dressing, shopping; the whole lot.
+However a brain injury victim's independence is affected is what we can look at to make sure that the long term needs are taken care of.

-If there is any form of treatment that can be provided, we can look to arrange for funding from the other side if it's going to benefit our client in the long term.
-There is of course always the NHS options, but we will always try and see what we can do on a private basis if it will be more beneficial.
+If there's any form of treatment that can be provided, we can look to arrange for funding from the other side if it's going to benefit our client in the long-term.
+There is, of course, always the NHS options; but we will always try and see what we can do on a private basis if it will be more beneficial.

-Call our claims helpline FREE from a landline or mobile on 0800 634 75 75 for advice on claiming compensation for your brain injury today.
+Call our claims helpline :telephone_script: for advice on claiming compensation for your brain injury today.